-Kikuyu is a Bantu language spoken mainly in the Central Province of Kenya by about 6.6 million people.
-The native name for the language is Gĩkũyũ [ɣēkōjó], and there are four mutually intelligible dialects known as Kirinyaga, Muranga, Nyeri and Kiambu.
+Kikuyu is a Bantu language spoken mainly in the Central Province of Kenya between Nyeri and Nairobi.
+In 2009 there were about 6.6 million speakers of Kikuyu, and the Kikuyu people (Agĩkũyũ) make up the largest ethnic group in Kenya.
+There are four mutually intelligible dialects known as Kirinyaga, Muranga, Nyeri and Kiambu.

-Literature in Kikuyu includes essays, poetry, children stories and translations by such as authors as Mwangi wa Mutahi, Gatua wa Mbugwa and Waithĩra wa Mbuthia
+Kikuyu is taught in primary schools, and used in literature and newspapers, and on radio and TV.
+Literature in Kikuyu includes essays, poetry, children's stories and translations by such as authors as Mwangi wa Mutahi, Gatua wa Mbugwa and Waithĩra wa Mbuthia

 Kikuyu is written with a version of the African reference alphabet, which was first proposed at a 1978 conference organised by UNESCO.

-Kikuyu has two level tones (high and low), a low-high rising tone, and adownstep.
+Kikuyu has two level tones: a low-high rising tone and a downstep.

 Kĩambĩrĩianĩ Ũhoro aarĩ o kuo, na aatũire harĩ Ngai, nake aarĩ o Ngai.